kieda/ceramic-autogen/README.md

 <img width="40%" src="bee-movie-mug-complete.jpg" alt="Barry B. Benson">
 </p>

-This uses a different algorithm vs the more recent image-based one.
-This algorithm wraps a series of text around the side of the hull, avoiding getting too close to any of the edges.
+This mug uses an algorithm that wraps a series of text around the side of the hull, avoiding getting too close to any of the edges.
 Since this was my first creation with this algorithm, it looks a bit... rustic.
+I've recently implemented another algorithm that wraps an arbitrary image around a hull by using vector paths.

 ## Current usage
 - Current usage is specified in [ProTag](https://github.com/kieda/protag), which is a custom properties language that defines our mesh and image source